 Dear fellow practitioners,

 This isn’t a sales page because we have nothing to sell you here. :)

 We may license some of our programs in the future for you to use with your clients, but that wasn’t the impetus for creating this practitioners-only resource.

 This page reads more like a blog post – please read it in its entirety so that you get a feel for our approach, and then decide if you’d like to sign up for our practitioners-only newsletter (look to the left).

 Firstly, I don’t have a “6-figure formula” for you because – I’ve never used formulas.

 I’m not going to show you how to make money while you sleep or travel the world.

-I’m not going to school you on how to have better coaching skills.
-Or how to become a better writer.
-Or find your niche.
+I’m not going to give you my take on the best coaching skills.
+Or show you how to find your niche.
 Or how to have a high conversion rate.

 I chose to create this resource for practitioners for two reasons:

-Starting later this year, I’ll share how I built a successful practice by mostly discounting the dizzying amount of advice that’s being thrown around about how to make it as a health coach.
+Starting later this year, I’ll share more how I built a successful practice by mostly discounting the dizzying amount of advice that’s being thrown around about how to make it as a health coach.
 I certainly don’t have all the answers, but I have a profitable, sustainable business that I thoroughly enjoy as a result of following my instincts and largely ignoring the “experts.”
 (In the meantime, if you’d like to hear me talk about my approach to a successful health coaching practice, please check out my Wellpreneur interview with host, Amanda Cook.)